A roof over our heads.

 Getting multiple quotes for your project is a good idea- even if you’re leaning towards your neighbor’s suggested contractor.

 When your roof is damaged and you’re worried about your home, it can be tempting to skip this step.
-When it comes to finding a contractor on a time-sensitive project, some homeowners make the mistake of just asking a friend for a recommendation and going with it.
+Some homeowners make the mistake of just asking a friend for a recommendation and going with it.
 After all, scheduling appointments with 3-4 contractors, receiving bids, and vetting your best options takes time- a luxury you might not have during the rainy season.

 Trust us: you should always talk to more than one contractor- especially when it comes to something as big as replacing your roof.